 Participate with us in this collaboration between the Ministry of Economic affairs, state forest management, IMI, Nature^Squared, and Tiny House NL to explore the opportunities.
 Government landholdings, compensation projects, and agricultural grounds will be explored as a possibility for this transition to nature.
 Furthermore, the financial, juridical and administrative possibilities will be explored.

-The benefits in a row:
+The benefits at a glance:

 - Additional forest contributes to nature and climate goals (52.000 ha nature and CO2-storage); besides that, forest contributes to wood production, biodiversity, recreation, filtering of fine dust, reduction of heat stress and health.